 A few manufacturers have slot finders, although they’re generally not complete.
 Many times they focus on specific hardware or licensed games that they can easily track.
 But if there’s games within that group that are ones you want to find, you’re in luck!
 Here’s the slot finders from manufacturers I’ve found:

 Aristocrat focuses on certain games, but they have a cool interactive nationwide map that lets you search by area and see the properties closest to you to compare which games each have.
-Most of the games are licensed, but a few specialty games like Cash Express Gold Class are in there too.

 Like Aruze, Incredible Technologies has a solid slot finder with a good depth of game information.
 However, it treats the search a bit differently, using game logos as a primary form of visualization.
 When you filter by zip code, it eliminates games that aren’t available in the range you set.
 It’s a well designed, intelligent way to approach it.
 If you like IT games, you’ll find the slot finder helpful.